Denis

 DETAILED DESCRIPTION OF THE INVENTION

-In the processes of the invention, the carbon-containing material
+In the processes of the invention, the carbon-containing

-material, but it need not be.
-Thus, materials for use in the
+typically a waste material, but it need not be.
+Thus, materials

-process of the invention may also include conventional solid fuels
+for use in the process of the invention may also include

-such as coal, coke, anthracite, bituminous coal, peat etc, or
+conventional solid fuels such as coal, coke, anthracite,

-other materials such as timber, paper, cardboard, etc. However,
+paper, cardboard, etc. However, advantageously the

-advantageously the carbon-containing material is a waste material,
+carbon-containing material is a waste material, which may be any

-which may be any organic waste such as sewage; municipal solid
+organic waste such as sewage; municipal solid waste,

-oil refinery wastes, contaminated soils, car tyres and so on.
+refinery wastes, contaminated soils, car tyres and so on.
 The

 composition of the waste is not critical to the process of the

 present invention, nor is its moisture content.
-However, typically
+However,

-centrifuging, filtering, skimming, evaporation, etc.
+purpose such as centrifuging, filtering, skimming, evaporation,

 The pyrolysis reaction in the processes of the present invention

-typically occurs at a temperature in the range of about 200[deg.]
+typically occurs at a temperature in the range of about

+200[deg.]
 C. to 600[deg.]
-C. more typically in the range 200[deg.]
-C. to
+C. more typically in the range

-400[deg.]
-C. Generally, in the processes of the second and third
+200[deg.]
+C. to 400[deg.]
+C. Generally, in the processes of the

-embodiments the pyrolysis reaction occurs in the same reactor as
+second and third embodiments the pyrolysis reaction occurs in

-reaction step (b) but it can occur in a separate reactor.
-A
+the same reactor as reaction step (b) but it can occur in a

-substantially oxygen-free atmosphere is typically generated in the
+separate reactor.
+A substantially oxygen-free atmosphere is

-pyrolysis zone by conducting the pyrolysis in a closed vessel so
+typically generated in the pyrolysis zone by conducting the

-that any oxygen which the vessel contained initially is consumed
+pyrolysis in a closed vessel so that any oxygen which the vessel

-by reaction with the carbon-containing material, or with elemental
+carbon-containing material, or with elemental carbon, at the

-third embodiments a part of the gaseous product generated in
+part of the gaseous product generated in reaction step (b) may

-reaction step (b) may be passed from the reaction zone for step
+be passed from the reaction zone for step (b) into the pyrolysis

-(b) into the pyrolysis reaction zone so as to-sweep out oxygen.
+reaction zone so as to-sweep out oxygen.

 The pyrolysis reaction results in coking or charring of the